 Earlier this spring, much was made of Noah Syndergaard’s weight gain of 17 pounds.
-Thor, as he is sometimes known, attributed the increase to his off season workouts and diet, as he explained:
+Thor, as he is sometimes known, attributed the increase to his off season workouts and meals, as he explained:

 You can read more details about the “Bowl of Doom” in Newsday.